-During initial setup of the iEQ mount, it is likely that the viewing hole on the DEC axis of the polar scope may be blocked by the DEC axle.
-The Polar Scope Dial in the polar scope may not be set at the normal clock position with 12 located at the top, as shown in Figure 11.
+During initial setup of the $iEQ^{TM}$ mount, it is likely that the viewing hole on the DEC axis of the polar scope may be blocked by the DEC axle.
+The Polar Scope Dial in the polar scope may not be set at the normal clock position with 12 located at the top, as shown in Figure 12.
 Before doing the Quick Polar Axis Alignment, complete the following steps:

-- (1) Take off both the Polar Axis Cover and the Polar Scope Cover from the mount. - (2) First, thread the dark field illuminating LED end into the threaded hole located on the Polar Scope.
-Then plug the other end into the Reticle socket located on the R.A. unit.
-The illumination intensity can be adjusted using the hand controller (HC) via the "Set Eyepiece Light" function under the "Set Up Controller" menu. - (3) Use the ▲ or ▼ button to turn the DEC axle to unblock the Polar Scope view. - (4) Adjust polar scope eyepiece shown in Figure 12 to bring the polar scope dial in focus. - (5) To rotate the Polar Scope to align the 12 position of the dial on the top, as shown in Figure 11, release the four R.A. clutch screws while holding the OTA, if an OTA is mounted.
-Then turn the R.A. drive using HC's ◀ or ▶ button (press 9 button to change the rotation speed to MAX).
-If your Polar Scope is equipped with a bubble level indicator, as shown in Figure 12, simply make sure the bubble is in the middle.
+- (1) Take off both the Polar Axis Cover and the Polar Scope Cover from the mount. - (2) Remove the protection tape on the threaded hole located on the Polar Scope.
+First, thread the dark field illuminating LED end into the threaded hole and then plug the other end into the Reticle socket located on the R.A. unit.
+The illumination intensity can be adjusted using the hand controller (HC) via the "Set Eyepiece Light" function under the "Set Up Controller" menu.

+- (3) Use the $\blacktriangle$ or $\blacktriangledown$ button to turn the DEC axle to unblock the Polar Scope view. - (4) Adjust polar scope eyepiece shown in Figure 13 to bring the polar scope dial in focus. - (5) To rotate the Polar Scope to align the 12 position of the dial on the top, as shown in Figure 12, release the four R.A. clutch screws while holding the OTA, then turn the R.A. drive using HC's ◀ or ► button (press 9 button to change the rotation speed to MAX).
+PLEASE remember to hold onto the OTA or it could swing.
+If your Polar Scope is equipped with a bubble level indicator, as shown in Figure 13, simply make sure the bubble is in the middle.

-Figure 12.
+Figure 13.
 Polar scope with bubble level indicator